Collecting guide: Rare and pre-Prohibition bourbon

 Pre-Prohibition is arguably the area of the market that carries the highest level of interest for collectors.
 The importance of these pre-1920 bottles lies in the insight they offer into a unique time in American history and culture.

-In our New York December 7 auction we will be offering what amounts to the largest collection of pre-prohibition whiskey ever to appear at auction, a truly once in a lifetime chance for collectors of American spirits to drink their piece of American history.
-Featuring Old Crow 1912 and deep quantities of Hermitage 1914 from W. A. Gaines amongst others, this is truly a unique chance to acquire rarities with perfect provenance and documented history.
+In our December 2018 auction in New York we offered what amounted to the largest collection of pre-Prohibition whiskey ever to appear at auction.
+Featuring Old Crow 1912 and deep quantities of Hermitage 1914 from W. A. Gaines among others, it was a unique chance to acquire rarities with perfect provenance and documented history.

 Old Crow Bourbon whiskey